Sagar A. Patel, MD

 Department of Radiation Oncology

 Sagar Patel, MD is a radiation oncologist in the Department of Radiation Oncology at Emory University School of Medicine in Atlanta, GA.
-Dr. Patel practices general radiation oncology and specializes in the treatment of breast cancer, bladder cancer, prostate cancer, and gastrointestinal cancers, as well as brachytherapy and proton therapy.
-He sees patients at Emory University Hospital Midtown, Emory Saint Joseph's Hospital and Emory Proton Therapy Center.
+Dr. Patel practices general radiation oncology and specializes in the treatment of breast cancer, bladder cancer, and prostate cancer, as well as brachytherapy and proton therapy.
+He sees patients at Emory Saint Joseph's Hospital and Emory Proton Therapy Center.

 Dr. Patel graduated summa cum laude from the University of Alabama at Birmingham, where he earned a BS in chemistry and psychology.
 He subsequently graduated from Harvard Medical School and completed his residency at the Harvard Radiation Oncology Program, where he trained at Massachusetts General Hospital, Brigham and Women's Hospital, Dana-Farber Cancer Institute, Boston Children's Hospital, and Beth Israel Deaconess Medical Center.
 He completed advanced fellowship training in brachytherapy with a focus on prostate high-dose rate brachytherapy at UCLA prior to joining the faculty at Emory.